 The park’s working hours are from 10 AM – 11 PM.

-Those are just some of the many amazing tourist attractions in Saudi Arabia to which we recommend that you pay a visit – alone or with your family – in your next visit to KSA.
+Those are just some of the many amazing tourist attractions in the kingdom to which we recommend that you pay a visit – alone or with your family – in your next trip to Saudi Arabia.